cmd-stream/cmd-stream-go/README.md

 To maximize performance between services:

-1. Use N parallel connections.
+1. Use N parallel clients.
 More connections typically improve throughput, until a saturation point.
 2. Pre-establish all connections instead of opening them on-demand.
 3. Keep connections alive to avoid the overhead from reconnections.